smax-postgres

 Configuration Reference

 See cfg/example.cfg as an example configuration file.
 Based on it may create your own configuration file, which you can then load via the -c option to smax-postgres at startup.
-If using systemd integration, you may want to update /etc/systemd/system/smax-postgres.service to load the configuration file from the location of your choice when the service is started via systemd.
+If using SystemD integration, you may want to update /etc/systemd/system/smax-postgres.service to load the configuration file from the location of your choice when the service is started via systemd.

 Database configuration options